Ferrum Bikes | Frame Setup, Maintenance & Care Guide

 LV145 / NV170:

-You may require 10-15% more air or next heavier spring compared to what the shock manufacturer recommends for your weight, we do take this into account.
+You may require 10-15% more air or next heavier spring compared to what the shock manufacturer recommends for your weight.
+Using a spring calculator with your measurements and set to achieve 25% sag should get you set up to shred.

 DVO Tech Site: